Legally Written and Reviewed by Matthew Dolman

 The institutional negligence of Lyft Corporation allegedly continued long after drivers were hired.

-The company reportedly failed to implement adequate continuous monitoring systems.
+The company reportedly failed to implement adequate continuous monitoring systems, including tracking and responding to prior complaints against drivers.

 This type of oversight is essential in an industry where drivers are independent contractors, operating without constant managerial supervision.